jgm/pandoc/INSTALL.md

     sudo dpkg -i $DEB

 where `$DEB` is the path to the downloaded deb.
-This will install the `pandoc` and `pandoc-citeproc` executables and man pages.
+This will install the `pandoc` executable and man page.

 If you use an RPM-based distro, you may be able to install the deb from our download page using `alien`.